-The Company issued 9,200 service share units ("RSU")'s in fiscal 2022.
+The Company issued 21,864 service share units ("RSU")'s in fiscal 2023 and 9,200 RSUs in fiscal 2022.
 Each RSU entitles the awardee to one share of common stock upon vesting.
 The fair value of the RSU's was determined based upon the closing price of the Company's common stock on the date of grant.
-No such RSU's were issued in fiscal 2021or fiscal 2020.
+No such RSU's were issued in fiscal 2021.

-The Company also issued 8,868 performance share units ("PSU")'s in fiscal 2022.
+The Company also issued 21,260 performance share units ("PSU")'s in fiscal 2023 and 8,868 PSUs in fiscal 2022.
 Each PSU may result in the issuance of up to two shares of common stock upon vesting, dependent upon the level of achievement of the applicable performance goal.
 The fair value of the PSU's was determined based upon the closing price of the Company's common stock on the date of grant.
 Additionally, the Company applies a quarterly probability assessment in computing this non-cash compensation expense, and any change in estimate is reflected as a cumulative adjustment to expense in the quarter of the change.
-No such PSU's were issued in fiscal 2021 or fiscal 2020.
+No such PSU's were issued in fiscal 2021.